-The top prize for the year is a cool $1,000 in cash for our Straight-up and Spread winners, but there are also weekly and monthly prizes up for grabs, all just for making your picks!
+The top prize for the year is a cool $1,000 for our Straight-up and Spread winners, but there are also weekly and monthly prizes up for grabs, all just for making your picks!
 As an added bonus, we’ll also be offering Pickwatch goodies and Premium subscriptions as spot prizes during the season.

 Entering is as simple as making your picks and assigning a ‘unit’ of confidence between 1-5 for each pick.
 To enter, first click the first row of any expert or user table, for example, on the expert page:

 If you're not an existing user, you'll be prompted to sign up.
 If you're an existing user who isn't logged in, you'll be prompted to log in.